 Call your doctor now or seek immediate medical care if:

 - You have pain that does not get better after you take pain medicine.

-- You get another nosebleed and your nose is still bleeding after you have pinched your nose shut 3 times for 10 minutes each time (30 minutes total).
+- You get another nosebleed and your nose is still bleeding after you have pinched your nose shut for 15 minutes.

 - There is a lot of blood running down the back of your throat even after you pinch your nose and tilt your head forward.

 Watch closely for any changes in your health, and be sure to contact your doctor if: